-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION given a mandate allowing the licensing of the relevant type of use.
-Member States should be free to establish specific rules applicable to cases where more than one collective management organisation is representative for the relevant works or other subject matter, requiring for example joint licences or an agreement between the relevant organisations. representative for the relevant works or other subject matter, requiring for example joint licences or an agreement between the relevant organisations. [tentatively agreed at TM; to be confirmed] 49.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION significant number of rightholders in the relevant type of works or other subject-matter who have given a mandate allowing the licensing of the relevant type of use.
+Member States should be free to establish specific rules applicable to cases where more than one collective management organisation is representative for the relevant works or other subject matter, requiring for example joint licences or an agreement between the relevant organisations. to establish specific rules applicable to cases where more than one collective management organisation is representative for the relevant works or other subject matter, requiring for example joint licences or an agreement between the relevant organisations. [tentatively agreed at TM; to be confirmed] 49.
 (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
-That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important and should be encouraged by the Member States .
-That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
-That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual rightholders, as provided for by (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
-That system includes in particular rules of good governance, transparency and reporting, as well as the regular, diligent and accurate distribution and payment of amounts due to individual
+That system includes in particular rules of good governance, transparency and reporting, as well as the (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important and should be encouraged by the Member States .
+That system includes in particular rules of good (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
+That system includes in particular rules of good governance, transparency and reporting, as well as the (24) For the purpose of those licensing mechanisms, a rigorous and well-functioning collective management system is important.
+That system includes in particular rules of good governance, transparency and reporting, as well as the